PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 singularity exec instance://my-vscode kill 16 # kill the node code-server process
 ```

-If you are happy with your work and your project, and don't plan to come back to it for a while, make sure
+If you are happy with your work and your project, and don't plan to come back to it for a while,
-to kill the singularity instance to free up compute resources
+make sure to kill the singularity instance to free up compute resources:

 ```shell
 singularity instance stop my-vscode
 ```

 #### Conclusion

 We encourage you to try out interactive programming with `code-server`.
-It's a great tool for data science that we
+It's a great tool for data science that we hope you'll take advantage of and customize for your work.
-hope you'll take advantage of and customize for your work.
-If you have any trouble running it, improvements to suggest, or want to share a cool
+If you have any trouble running it, improvements to suggest, or want to share a cool workflow or extension,
-workflow or extension, please do so on the slack informatics channel or in our [issues page](https://github.com/PennLINC/PennLINC.github.io/issues).
-Many thanks to [this blog](https://isaiahtaylor.medium.com/use-vs-code-on-a-supercomputer-15e4cbbb1bc2) for demonstrating
+please do so on the slack informatics channel or in our [issues page](https://github.com/PennLINC/PennLINC.github.io/issues).
-this first.
+Many thanks to [this blog](https://isaiahtaylor.medium.com/use-vs-code-on-a-supercomputer-15e4cbbb1bc2) for demonstrating this first.

 # Using R/R-studio and Installation of R packages on CUBIC

 ## Use R and RStudio on CUBIC directly

 1. Currently  R-4.2.2 is installed on CUBIC.
     If you are satisfied with R-4.2.2, simply load it with `module load R/4.2.2`, and directly go to step 2 below.
     However, you can install another R version in any directory of your choice, usually home directory `/cbica/home/username`.